 Dealing with this devastating diagnosis takes an immeasurable toll.
 Caring for a loved one with Alzheimer’s disease can have high emotional, physical, and financial costs.
 The demands of day-to-day care, changing family roles and difficult decisions about placement weigh on your heart.
 On average, Alzheimer’s and dementia caregivers provide care one to four years more than caregivers caring for someone with an illness other than Alzheimer’s disease.
 They are also more likely to provide care for five years or longer.

-I am a caregiver.
-It’s hard.
-It never seems to get any easier, especially with the discord among family members.
+Being a caregiver is hard.
+It can be even more challenging if you have cerebral palsy or any other disability.
+Honestly, not everyone is equipped for the job.
+It never seems to get any easier, especially with discord among family members.
 Plus, the stupid things people say make things worse.
-What has gotten easier is my relationship with Mom.
+Surprisingly, my relationship with Mom got easier along our journey.
 And that is where the angst of Alzheimer’s turns into a thing of beauty.
+Unfortunately, we tragically lost Mom when a Florida nursing home killed her.
+After five days in an unresponsive state, she died on January 30, 2017 — just one day before her 88th birthday.